 Dana and her songwriter husband Charlie Black have recently released their new album “THE THING TO DO” on Double Dog Records.
 Check it out at charlieanddanahuntblack.com

-In December of 1994, he wrote the George Strait hit, Check Yes Or No. The song would become a number one hit for four weeks for Strait.
-Some of the awards Check Yes Or No has received include 1996 CMA Single of the Year .
-Also the 1996 ACM Single of the Year, and Video of the Year, Entertainment Radio Network’s Song of the Year, Country Weekly Magazine’s 1996 Golden Pick Award for Song of the Year and Country Weekly magazine’s 1997 Golden Pick Award for Video of the Year.
-The song was also featured in the 1995-97 ad campaign for Wrangler Jeans.
-Check Yes Or No to date has received over 5 million spins on the radio making it George Strait’s top played song .
+He wrote the George Strait hit, Check Yes Or No. The song would become a number one hit for four weeks for Strait.
+Some of the awards Check Yes Or No has received include CMA Single of the Year, ACM Single of the Year, Video of the Year, Entertainment Radio Network’s Song of the Year, Country Weekly Magazine’s Golden Pick Award for Song of the Year and Country Weekly magazine’s Golden Pick Award for Video of the Year.
+The song was also featured in an ad campaign for Wrangler Jeans.
+Check Yes Or No to date has received over 6 million spins on the radio making it George Strait’s top played song.

 Some of Danny’s other hits include This Everyday Love and While You Loved Me, both recorded by Rascal Flatts, Craig Morgan’s Little Bit of Life and Hello L-O-V-E, a hit single for John Michael Montgomery.
-He has also had cuts by numerous other artists, including JoDee Messina, Joe Diffie, Scotty McCreery, Crystal Gayle, Sara Evans, Tracy Byrd, Trent Tomlinson, James Bonamy, Billy Ray Cyrus, Chris Young, Julie Roberts, Wade Hayes and Confederate Railroad.
+He has also had cuts by numerous other artists, including Chris Young, JoDee Messina, Joe Diffie, Scotty McCreery, Crystal Gayle, Sara Evans, Tracy Byrd, Billy Ray Cyrus, Alabama, Trent Tomlinson, James Bonamy, Julie Roberts, Wade Hayes and Confederate Railroad.

 Wells currently serves on the Executive Board for the Nashville Songwriters Association International as well as their Board of Directors.
+He was Belmont University’s 2014 Curtain Call Award recipient and also currently serves on the University’s FAB Board … Friends of the Arts at Belmont.
 His songs have received BMI’s certification for over 14 million radio airplays.